 - Pneumomediastinum can present similarly, where there is a pneumothorax into the mediastinal portion of pleura.

 Blood tests are usually unhelpful, with the exception of chronic presentations or febrile patients where FBC/ESR may provide useful clues as to the cause of symptoms.

 - Where the ingested object is not radio-opaque, X-ray investigations are unlikely to help and will probably only delay more relevant investigations such as upper GI endoscopy.

-- CT scanning of the thorax/abdomen is highly useful for locating entrapped objects of various types and considered superior by many to plain X-ray imaging.
+- CT scanning of the thorax/abdomen can be very useful for locating entrapped objects of various types and is often undertaken instead of plain X-ray imaging.